-- 1. Everyone should remain in their work/program areas unless evacuation to another area is necessary due to lack of sufficiently lighted areas or water. - 2.
-Should there be a gas leak, evacuation of the building will be conducted. - 3.
-Contact will be made to appropriate utility company(s) by management staff. - 4.
-Notification will be made to the Vice President of Safety, Risk Management and Compliance and appropriate Director(s). - 5.
-Notification will be made to the Vice President of Safety, Risk Management and Compliance who will in turn notify the Crisis Management Team. - 6.
-Once a utility company gives an estimate on time of repair, the CEO/designee will consult with Asst.
-VP of Health, Wellness and Community Services as well as Director of involved services to determine if services will be closed and individuals sent home. - 7.
-If evacuation is necessary, ATTENDANCE MUST BE TAKEN to account for all persons involved.
-Staff rosters are to be used by Human Resources staff and/or Management staff and persons served rosters by appropriate management/staff in area.
+1. Everyone should remain in their work/program areas unless evacuation to another area is necessary due to lack of sufficiently lighted areas or water.

+2. If a gas leak or suspected gas leak occurs, evacuation of the building will be conducted immediately.

+3. Contact will be made to appropriate utility company(s) by management staff.

+4. Notification will be made to the Vice President of Compliance & Operations who will in turn notify the Crisis Management Team.

+5. Once a utility company gives an estimate of the time of repair, the CEO/designee will consult with Vice President of Operations & Compliance as well as the Asst.
+Vice President of Programs to determine if services will be closed & individuals sent home.

+6. If evacuation is necessary, ATTENDANCE MUST BE TAKEN to account for all persons involved.
+Each Department is responsible for ensuring that all staff and/or visitors to that department are accounted for in the event of emergency.